 Stomach sleepers and heavier sleepers

-This group often needs more resistance under the midsection so the pelvis does not sink too deeply.
+Stomach sleepers and heavier sleepers often need more resistance under the midsection so the pelvis does not sink too deeply.
 Denser foam, firmer latex, or firmer spring-based hybrids usually make more sense than soft, deep-sinking builds.

 Hot sleepers

-Focus less on one “cooling” feature and more on the complete stack: breathable cover, sensible protector, moisture-managing sheets, and a surface that does not trap your body in too much contouring if you already sleep warm.
+If you already sleep warm, focus less on one “cooling” feature and more on the complete stack: breathable cover, sensible protector, moisture-managing sheets, and a surface that does not trap your body in too much contouring.

 Health, Allergy, and Chemical Concerns That Matter

 If you have a known latex allergy, latex should not be an impulse buy.
-Natural rubber latex remains a meaningful allergen source because the material contains proven allergenic proteins.
-For that shopper, “natural” is not automatically a virtue.
+Natural rubber latex remains a meaningful allergen source because the material contains allergenic proteins.

-If you are buying for a young child, the chemistry question deserves more attention than most mattress marketing gives it.
-Two 2025 University of Toronto-led studies found SVOCs in new children’s mattresses and evidence that mattresses can be a source of chemical exposure in children’s sleeping microenvironments.
-That does not mean every mattress is dangerous, but it does mean parents should avoid complacency and pay attention to material simplicity, covers, and overall sleep-environment clutter.
+If you are shopping for a kids’ mattress, the chemistry question deserves more attention than most mattress marketing suggests.
+Two 2025 studies from University of Toronto researchers found elevated semivolatile chemicals in children’s sleeping microenvironments and detected multiple SVOCs in new children’s mattresses, with emissions increasing under body temperature and weight conditions.
+That does not prove every children’s mattress is dangerous, but it is a clear reason to pay closer attention to materials, covers, and the overall sleep setup.

 Action Summary